thatsvenyouknow/speech_recognition/README.md

 ## About
-This repo contains the recordings of 10 exemplary robot commands which were obtained in noisy environments.
-The goal of the project is to establish which of the speech-to-text models performs best with selected sentences.
+This repo contains the recordings of 10 exemplary robot commands, spoken by 13 different persons, which were obtained in noisy environments.
+The goal of the project is to establish which of the speech-to-text models performs best with the selected sentences.

 ## Getting Started
 Some of the models require additional instructions on how to make them work, which is listed in the following.